redhat-developer/podman-desktop-image-checker-openshift-ext/README.md

 Podman Desktop Extension
 ========================

-To install the extension on Podman Desktop, you can go to Resources > Extensions, then "Install extension from the OCI image", using the image name: ` ghcr.io/redhat-developer/podman-desktop-image-checker-openshift-ext:<release_name>`
+To install the extension on Podman Desktop, you can go to the "Extensions" tab in the sidebar and search for "Checker".

 Contributing
 ============